ThiDurante/TrybeSmith/README.md

 ## Installation and use

 This is quite a simple one!
-All you need is node 16 || 18
+All you need is docker installed
-You can do:
+Then do the following steps:

 ```bash
 # First clone the repo